 - File a federal tax return

-- Apply for an income-driven repayment plan
+- Submit an income-driven repayment plan to your loan servicer

 - Complete the annual recertification of your income and family size

-You’ll be eligible for income-driven repayment plan forgiveness after 20 to 25 years if you follow these steps.
+You’re eligible for income-driven repayment plan forgiveness after 20 to 25 years if you follow these steps.

 This process works for two reasons.
 First, the federal government allows borrowers to have an affordable payment based on their discretionary income.
 Second, US citizens who move to a new country can exclude $100 thousand in income earned abroad from their US tax return using the Foreign Earned Income Tax Exclusion.